A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 Starmap 3D

 As you can see, the choice among virtual planetariums is quite large.
 First of all, we recommend that you install Stellarium on your computer, and any of the mobile planetariums on your phone or tablet.
-They will teach you how to navigate among the constellations and find interesting celestial objects, even if you don't have a telescope.
+They will teach you how to navigate among the constellations and find interesting celestial objects, even if you do not have a telescope.

 We wish you successful observations and success in studying the starry sky!